antonbabenko/pre-commit-terraform/README.md

           - '--envs=AWS_SECRET_ACCESS_KEY="asecretkey"'
     ```

+1. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc).
+To solve this problem you can find and delete all `.terraform` directories in your repository using this command:

+    ```shell
+    find . -type d -name ".terraform" -print0 | xargs -0 rm -r
+    ```

+   `terraform_validate` hook will try to reinitialize them before running `terraform validate` command.

 ## Notes for developers

 1. Python hooks are supported now too.
 All you have to do is: